 Isabella Pond Precinct Improvement Works

 The Isabella Pond precinct will undergo significant work during 2017 and 2018.
-You will soon notice some changes in the area, with three separate improvement projects planned for the waterways and Isabella Pond.
+Three separate improvement projects are now underway for the waterways and Isabella Pond.

 The projects are:

 - Construction of the Isabella Wetlands as part of the ACT Healthy Waterways Project.

 - A carp management project in Upper Stranger and Isabella Ponds.

 All three projects require both Isabella Pond and Upper Stranger Pond to be drained.
 To minimise impacts on residents and pond users, and only drain the ponds once, the works will happen simultaneously.

 The new wetlands will attract birds and other native wildlife and provide more opportunities for recreation and play.
 They will also play an important role in improving water quality downstream in Lake Tuggeranong, the Murrumbidgee River and the wider Murray-Darling Basin.

 The Isabella Wetlands project are part of the ACT Healthy Waterways Project, a joint initiative of the Australian and ACT governments to invest more than $80 million in the construction of water-quality infrastructure on up to 25 sites across the ACT.